 Do you want people to remember your freakishly smart terrier by the ho-hum title of Samson?
 Do you want your grandly gorgeous poodle to be immortalized as simply Bella?
 To be just like every other dog you meet on the street?
 I didn't think so!
-The benefits to an uncommon name are many.

 - Easily identifiable by others in a multi-dog environment.